dell-cloud-marketplace/docker-nginx/README.md

 In order to replace the "Hello World" application that comes bundled with this docker image, replace the files located under **/data/www** with your website content.
 If you used the volume mapping option mentioned in the advanced example, you can directly copy the content of your custom application to **/data/www** on the host.

-### Other configuration
+### Nginx configuration
-For other information about how to use Nginx, such as setting up a reverse proxy, refer to the following documentation:
+For other information on how to use Nginx, such as setting up a reverse proxy, refer to the following documentation:
 [Nginx starting guide](http://nginx.org/en/docs/beginners_guide.html)

 ## Reference